 Efficacy and adverse reaction data in the pediatric population are limited for topical clobetasol; therefore use in neonates, infants, or children under 12 years of age is not recommended.
 Children and infants may absorb proportionally larger amounts of topical corticosteroids due to a larger skin surface area to body weight ratio, and therefore are more susceptible to developing systemic toxicity, especially with very-high-potency products.
 Hypothalamic-pituitary-adrenal (HPA) axis suppression, Cushing's syndrome, growth inhibition (linear growth retardation and delayed weight gain), and increased intracranial pressure have been reported in children receiving topical corticosteroids.
 Administration of topical corticosteroids to children should be limited to the least amount compatible with an effective therapeutic regimen.
 Clobetasol is not approved to treat diaper dermatitis.
 If children are being treated in the diaper area, tight-fitting diapers or plastic pants should be avoided as these garments may act as an occlusive dressing and increase systemic absorption of the drug.

-Clobetasol has not been studied during breast feeding, however cortisol is a normal component of breast milk.
-While the American Academy of Pediatrics does not comment on the use of clobetasol during breast-feeding, it does consider some systemic corticosteroids (prednisone and prednisolone) to be usually compatible with breast-feeding.
-It is not known whether topical administration of clobetasol could result in sufficient systemic absorption to produce detectable quantities in breast milk; however, increased blood pressure has been reported in an infant whose mother applied a topical corticosteroid ointment directly to the nipples.
-If applied topically, care should be used to ensure the infant will not come into direct contact with the area of application.
-Most authorities recommend caution when prescribing topical corticosteroids to breast-feeding women.
+It is not known whether topical administration of clobetasol could result in sufficient systemic absorption to produce detectable quantities in breast milk to cause issues during breast-feeding; the manufacturers recommend to use with caution.
+However, most dermatologists stress that topical corticosteroids can be safely used during lactation.
+If applied topically, care should be used to ensure the infant will not come into direct contact with the area of application, such as the breast.
+Increased blood pressure has been reported in an infant whose mother applied a high potency topical corticosteroid ointment directly to the nipples.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally ingested drug, healthcare providers are encouraged to report the adverse effect to the FDA.

 The normal inflammatory response to local infections can be masked by clobetasol.
 Application of topical corticosteroids to areas of infection, including tuberculosis of the skin, dermatologic fungal infection, and cutaneous or systemic viral infection (e.g., herpes infection, measles, varicella), should be initiated or continued only if the appropriate anti-infective treatment is instituted.
 If the infection does not respond to the antimicrobial therapy, the concurrent use of the topical corticosteroid should be discontinued until the infection is controlled.
 Topical corticosteroids may delay the healing of non-infected wounds, such as venous stasis ulcers.
 Use clobetasol preparations with caution in patients with markedly impaired circulation or peripheral vascular disease; skin ulceration has been reported in these patients following topical corticosteroid use.